 - a fully-qualified path to a directory of models

-- a selector method (
+- a selection method (

 dbt supports a shorthand language for defining subsets of nodes.
 This language uses the characters